NeedsAUsername/express-react-mongo-template/README.md

 # Tech Used
   React, Express, MongoDB
 # Setup
+npm install
+npm run client-install

+create an .env file at root with the following (to access database):
+MONGO_URI="//contributor:password1@ds229878.mlab.com:29878/social-media"

 to start Express server: npm run server to start React server: npm run client
 to start both: npm run dev

-to connect to db, create an .env file with the following:
-MONGO_URI="//contributor:password1@ds229878.mlab.com:29878/social-media"

 # Current Goal:
 - Build a basic site, with users able to create posts and see all posts.